Understanding Credit Bureaus: What Every Student Should Know

 At least once a year, or before applying for a major loan, to ensure your information is accurate and up to date.

-What if someone has never taken a loan or used a credit card before?
+What if I have never taken a loan or used a credit card?

-Can having a co-borrower with a poor record affect things?
+Can a co-applicant's poor credit record affect my loan?

 Vaishali Pandey